yukijina/sinatra-project-brewery/README.md

 `bundle install`

+To use this app, run `rake db:migrate`

 Once that is complete, you should only need to run `shotgun` in the application root and visit: `localhost:9393`

+Everything should be set up.

 ## Contributing